 The question remains – was the decision to can the 9X the correct one to make?
 Viewed from an enthusiast’s perspective, obviously not.
 The car was a quantum leap over the Mini – it offered so much in the way of innovation, that it would have perhaps made the larger superminis that appeared during the 1970s seem too big to be relevant.
 The style was largely right, although it would have undoubtedly needed a front-end facelift to be truly saleable.

-From a business perspective, British Leyland could ill-afford the 9X, when their small car sales were so healthy, whilst their larger cars were suffering so much.
-The 9X could have been developed into a range to replace both the Mini and 1100/1300, but because of its cost and BLMC’s lack of funds, it needed to be prioritised…. and that seems to be what happened.
+From a business perspective, British Leyland could ill-afford the 9X, when their small car sales were so healthy, whilst the company’s larger cars were suffering so much.
+The 9X could have been developed into a range to replace both the Mini and 1100/1300, but because of its cost and BLMC’s lack of funds, it needed to be prioritised… and that seems to be what happened.

 Although the 9X programme was never adopted for production, it did not stop Alec Issignonis working on the project in his new office in Longbridge – as he was now working as a consultant for BL.
 Throughout the Seventies, and into the Eighties, Issigonis would regularly contact BL management, requesting another look at his constantly evolving 9X project.
 As can be seen in the British Motor Museum at Gaydon, the final incarnation of the 9X project was an intriguing six-cylinder engined MG Metro.